 Till 2019 Google Play had 2.8 Million applications, App Store had 2.2 Million applications and Microsoft had 669 thousand applications but how many of them are accessible?
 Less than it should be.

 Mobile phones are designed in such a way that perfectly suits our needs but this is not the case for everyone.
 Yes, I am talking about a physically disabled person.
 According to research, 15 % of 7 Billion population of this world is physically disabled and 200 Million of them face difficulties in their routine tasks.
 These statistics look weird and shocking but that’s true.

 Developers character in mobile accessibility

 There are few misconceptions that mobile accessibility is a difficult task, complex, costly or only a few people have physical disabilities.
-The thing is we don’t teach the creators, how to make accessible applications and sites, their only focus is on perfect coding and how to make the best applications and sites who just rain money whether it is accessible or not.
-Accessible and affordable service is something that you can always find at https://www.maidthis.com/denver.
+The thing is we don’t teach the creators, how to make accessible applications and sites, their only focus is on perfect coding and how to make the best applications and sites that just rain money whether it is accessible or not.
 Many times, resolving mobile accessibility issues is a task pushed to later, which is depressing.

 How mobile accessibility is helpful for physical disability

 Mobile accessibility is a worthy feature for physically disable people like: